 What is acute bronchitis?

-are several different types of bronchitis, the two most common are acute and chronic.
+are several different types of bronchitis, the most common are acute and chronic.
+Acute

 What causes acute bronchitis?